Szikaka-97/Receiver-2-Minesweeper/README.md

 ## How to

 Click out the number of mines and the play field size using panels.
 A minesweeper game will appear in the center of the room.
-After that you know the drill
+After that you know the drill <br>

+Flagging an already flagged tile will remove the flag <br>

+Digging on a number tile with a number of flags around it matching the number of bombs around the tile will reveal all unflagged tiles around it <br>

 ## Installation